Metron-Project/metron-project.github.io/blog/2022-10-08-podman/index.md

 40 rows in set (0.00 sec)

 ```
-Great!
-We've got the database up and running, to logout from the container just type:
+Great, we've got the database up and running!
+To logout from the container just type:

 ```
 \q
 ```

 To stop the container, you would just use the following:

 ```
 podman stop mysql
 ```

 And that's it!
 Podman has tons of niceties (like auto-updating images, using [systemd](https://systemd.io/) for container start-ups, etc.) and I'd encourage you to read up on using some its many features.
-If it get some free time, I'll do a following up article about using [Python](https://www.python.org/) to query the database and using that data for things like writing metadata to comic archives.
+If it get some free time, I'll do a follow-up article about using [Python](https://www.python.org/) to query the database and using that data for things like writing metadata to comic archives.